 The affiliate programs that I got above are called in-house affiliates.

-Before choosing a niche, it’s very important to know about the people and the blogs who are already in the niche you’re about to select.
+Before choosing a niche, it’s very important to know about the people and blogs that are already in the niche you’re about to select.

-It tells a lot about the competition you’re gonna face and also the profitability of the niche.
+It says a lot about the competition you’re going to face and also the profitability of the niche.

-Why competition is good?
-If there are many blogs blogging in the niche that you’ve chosen, it means that there’s a lot of money to be made in that niche – you’ll be sure about that.
-And also, as there are other bloggers in the niche same as you, you can network with them, build relations and grow together.
-Or else, blogging will be a lone journey.
+Why is competition good?
+If there are many blogs blogging in the niche that you’ve chosen, it means that there’s a lot of money to be made in that niche – you can be sure about that.
+Additionally, since there are other bloggers in the same niche as you, you can network with them, build relationships, and grow together.
+Otherwise, blogging will be a solitary journey.

 You can determine the kind of competition you have in the niche by searching in Google for “best [niche] blogs”.

 You can also use online tools like Ahrefs, that allows you to display the competitors of a specific site.

 For example, in the above screenshot, you found that ThePaleoMom is one of the good blogs in paleo.
 I searched in Ahrefs for the competitor domains.

 Now you got some great Paleo related blogs that are getting great SEO traffic.